- Card Reader Compatibility and Requirements

 Consider a course that has 20 students.
 One of the students (let's call them John) has the SIS ID "24001101"

-When a card is swiped, the tool receives this Card Reader string.
-The tool will then try to find each one of the 20 students' SIS IDs in the Card Reader String.
-In this case, there is a positive match for the SIS ID "24001101", which belongs to our student John.
+When a card is swiped, the tool receives this card reader string.
+Qwickly Attendance will then try to find each one of the 20 students' SIS IDs in the card reader string.
+In this case, there is a positive match for the SIS ID "24001101", which belongs to our student, John.
 At this point the tool marks John present.

 Comments